I wanted to upgrade my older power rack that I’ve had for over ten years.

 There are a few different pull-up bars you can get with the

-These are great if you just want to do standard pull-ups and chin-ups without spending much.
+This is great if you just want to do standard pull-ups and chin-ups without spending too much.

 The next option is their Multi-Grip Pull-up Bar which is the one that I went with!